-Zebrafish (Danio rerio) are an important laboratory model to study development, genetics and human disease, as they undergo rapid development, they display genetic similarities to humans and can develop many disease pathologies by induction of major concern, however, is the lack of nutritional control due to the absence of a standardized reference diet.
+Zebrafish (Danio rerio) are an important laboratorymodel to study development, genetics and human disease, as they undergo rapid development, display genetic similarities to humans and can develop many disease pathologies by induction.
+Of major concern, however, is the lack of nutritional control due to the absence of a standardized reference diet.
 Within the existing variability of (Danio rerio) feeding protocols, few studies have evaluated the effect of diet on adult D. Rerio growth and survival [1].

-It is widely demonstrated that farmed fish are more susceptible to disease agents than their wild counterparts due to the artificial conditions posed by intensive rearing [2].
-Recent concerns regarding antibiotic resistance and the use of probiotic agents in livestock has resulted in a demand for alternative strategies to improve animal production and health without the need of antibiotics [3].
+It is widely demonstrated that farmed fish are more susceptible to disease agents than their wild counterparts due to the artificial conditions posed by intensiverearing [2].
+Recent concerns regarding antibiotic resistance and the use of probiotic agents in livestock has resulted in a demand for alternative strategies to improve animal production and health without the need for antibiotics [3].
 Lactic acid bacteria, including Bacillus spp. are widely used as probiotics in humans and their use has reportedly led to health benefits against gastrointestinal disorders including diarrhea, inflammatory bowel disease, lactose intolerance and Salmonella or Shigella infections [4].
 Although various Bacillus spp. are used as probiotics for humans and animals [5], their mechanism of action is not yet fully understood.

-BioPlus 2B contains a combination of naturallyoccurring bacteria strains, Bacillus subtilis and Bacillus licheniformis, which improve the intestinal microflora of swine.
+BioPlus 2B contains a combination of naturally-occurring bacteria strains, Bacillus subtilis and Bacillus licheniformis, which improve the intestinal microflora of swine.
 The improved intestinal balance helps increase live weight gain and improves feed conversion.
 The effects of probiotics on fish and shrimp were reported in previous papers.
-The genus Bacillus contains some of the bacteria used as probiotics by the aquaculture industry to improve feed digestion and absorption and water quality.
-Many researches on probiotic for aquaculture have been donning [6, 7] with competitive exclusion of potential probiotics on rainbow trout [8, 9].
-Stimulation of immune system in rainbow trout with several candidate probiotics has also been evaluated by some researchers [9-11].
+The genus Bacillus contains some of the bacteria used as probiotics by the aquaculture industry. to improve feed digestion and absorption and water quality.
+Many researches on probiotic for aquaculture have been done [6,7]. competitive exclusion of potential probiotics on rainbow trout [8,9].
+Stimulation of immune system in rainbow trout with several candidate probiotics has also been evaluated by some researchers [2,9,10].

-Therefore, this experiment was conducted to assess the effects of supplementation the diets with BioPlus 2B on growth performance and survival of zebra fish (Danio rerio).
+Therefore, this experiment was conducted to assess the effects of supplementation of the diets of growing zebra fish(Danio rerio) with BioPlus 2B.
+Specifically, the effects on growth performance and survival were evaluated.